 In early 2020, two out of three working Australians said the coronavirus pandemic had forced their employment to change in some shape or form.
 For many, it was a case of losing work but for some, it was how they did their job that shifted.
 And, with so many businesses pivoting, work roles changed significantly for others.

-Now, a year later, many employees are facing a new set of challenges.
+Now, a year and a half later, many employees are facing a new set of challenges.

 “Employees have gone from what I’d call survival mode where they were doing whatever had to be done and, in many cases, simply felt grateful to still have employment, to now where they’re starting to consider the longer-term implications of how their work setups, procedures and even roles have changed,” says Professor Karina Jorritsma, lead researcher of Curtin University’s Thrive at Work wellbeing initiative.

 And then there’s the fact that even if your work circumstances are looking remarkably similar to how they were pre-COVID, the fast-changing nature of COVID-safe requirements and the snap lockdowns that crop up now and then are reminders that things are still different.

 “Uncertainty and the prospect of constant change are extra demands for employees right now,” says Jorritsma.